Program for those affected by stroke, brain injury, advanced age

 People who want to determine their capacity to safely drive a motor vehicle after having a stroke or brain injury – or whose faculties may be impaired by aging – now have a new avenue to get an objective perspective on their abilities.

-The at Scripps Memorial Hospital Encinitas recently launched a comprehensive as a resource for the greater San Diego County and surrounding communities.
+The rehabilitation center at Scripps Memorial Hospital Encinitas recently launched a comprehensive driving assessment program as a resource for the greater San Diego County and surrounding communities.
 The program is available to individuals and their families and friends who may be wrestling with the difficult decision of whether it’s safe to resume or continue driving.

 “Getting behind the wheel without all of the necessary skills presents serious health risks to everyone on the road,” said Dr. Michael Lobatz, medical director of the rehabilitation center at Scripps Encinitas.
 “Our program can provide peace of mind by taking the guesswork out of whether driving is a safe option for certain patient populations.”